DevToys-app/DevToys/SECURITY.md

 ## Supported Versions

-Any version above v2.* may receive security patches.
+Any v2.* version may receive security patches.

 ## Reporting a Vulnerability
 We strongly encourage responsible disclosure.
 If you discover a security issue in DevToys or any of its official components: